CodinGlitch/gradle-templates/README.md

 # optional, default false
 debug_mode=[if true, will not publish the file and print to console]
 ```
+You may further customize the properties per-subproject by simply adding a `gradle.properties` file into their module.
 \
 \
 For the name template, several values can be used for substitution: